RostislavFisher/EUMEPs/Fidias Panayiotou/README.md

 - Digital Services Act is positive, not censorship.
 5. Venezuela:

-- Criticism of the EU's position on Venezuela, he believes that the EU should not (interfere in the internal affairs of Venezuela?) (do desiccation that do not influence the factual situation in Venezuela?)
+- Criticism of the EU position on Venezuela, he believes that the EU should not (interfere in the internal affairs of Venezuela?) (do things that do not affect the actual situation in Venezuela?)
 - From the other side, he does not support the Maduro regime
 6. Georgia: